norvig/paip-lisp/docs/chapter1.md

 > \> (John Q Public) &rArr; Error: JOHN is not a function

-Note that '2 evaluates to 2 because it is a quoted expression, and 2 evaluates to 2 because numbers valuate to themselves.
+Note that <code>'2</code> evaluates to <code>2</code> because it is a quoted expression, and <code>2</code> evaluates to <code>2</code> because numbers valuate to themselves.
 Same result, different reason.
-In contrast, 'John evaluates to John because it is a quoted expression, but evaluating John leads to an error, because evaluating a symbol means getting the value of the symbol, and no value has been assigned to John.
+In contrast, <code>'John</code> evaluates to <code>John</code> because it is a quoted expression, but evaluating <code>John</code> leads to an error, because evaluating a symbol means getting the value of the symbol, and no value has been assigned to <code>John</code>.

 Symbolic computations can be nested and even mixed with numeric computations.
-The following expression builds a list of names in a slightly different way than we saw before, using the built-in function list.
-We then see how to find the number of elements in the list, using the built-in function length:
+The following expression builds a list of names in a slightly different way than we saw before, using the built-in function [list](http://clhs.lisp.se/Body/f_list_.htm).
+We then see how to find the number of elements in the list, using the built-in function [length](http://clhs.lisp.se/Body/f_length.htm):

 > (append '(Pat Kim) (list '(John Q Public) 'Sandy))
 > PAT KIM (JOHN Q PUBLIC) SANDY)